Birmingham arts organisation Grand Union has launched a new documentary about a homeless gardening project

 Aiming to ‘Green-Sense’ the city, The Growing Project improves sites across Birmingham by ‘growing food and creating green spaces’, sites that are developed, tended and nurtured by people experiencing difficult times.
 The project is currently operating in four hostels across the city.
 They also create visible platforms that help to change perceptions of vulnerable people, celebrating their production and demonstrating their positive contributions to society.

-The film has been officially selected for the Birmingham Film Festival 2021 and has been nominated for Best Documentary.
+The film was officially selected for the Birmingham Film Festival 2021, nominated as a finalist in the Best Documentary category.

 The film premiered online on Friday 16 July 2021 and was followed by a Q&A with participants